jldhtx/elections/README.md

 Also went back and refactored original implementation some as it returend ties occasionally when it should not.
 Modified the algorithm a little to perform better, but still not as good as second strategy.

 Refactored the dictionary used for counting into its own class named VoteCounter<T> so the counting/lowest/highest etc is isolated and tested separately.

+### Further notes

+- Some of the higher performing strategy codes mutates collections more than I'd like but iteratively refining the list of votes to count was part of the speed-up so I left it.
+With more time I'd likely update that a bit cleaner.
+- Flattening out the ranked ballots into a 2d array of voteCount x candidate count may be a way to boost performance too, but alas I didn't want to spend any more time.
+Dealing purely with value types then translating it back to the objects later would take advantage of the stack.

 ---
 # Requirements